prokolyvakis/mudpod/README.md

 ![Build Status](https://github.com/prokolyvakis/mudpod/actions/workflows/test_workflow.yml/badge.svg)
 [![arXiv](https://img.shields.io/badge/arXiv-2311.16614-b31b1b.svg)](https://arxiv.org/abs/2311.16614)

 This package offers tools to analyze the unimodality of data sampled from multivariate distributions lying in the Euclidean Space.
+To read an independent explanation and summary of this paper, please refer to the write-up by AIModels.fyi [here](https://www.aimodels.fyi/papers/arxiv/multivariate-unimodality-test-harnessing-dip-statistic-mahalanobis).

 ## Features